sony/nnabla/GANs/pix2pixHD/README.md

 ## Requirements
 ### system environments
 * CUDA, CUDNN
-* 11G GPU memory or larger for half, 20GB GPU memory or larger for float
+* 15G GPU memory or larger for half, 28GB GPU memory or larger for float are needed to train full model on 1024x2048 images.
 * (For multi GPUs execution) OpenMPI

 ### python environments